Kim Seung-gyu: 2014 Asian Games

 Kim was named as an over-aged player for the South Korean under-23 team to play in the 2014 Asian Games.
 Kim helped his team get a gold medal for the first time in 28 years.
 Kim conceded no goals in the six matches he played and was granted a military exemption.

 Kim was selected for South Korea's squad for the 2018 FIFA World Cup in Russia, but the manager Shin Tae-yong chose Jo Hyeon-woo as his main goalkeeper, and so he couldn't appear during the competition.

 2022 World Cup

 After the 2018 World Cup, South Korea's next manager Paulo Bento had great faith in Kim.
 He participated in the 2019 AFC Asian Cup, conceding two goals during five matches until the quarter-finals.
 In the 2022 FIFA World Cup qualification, he conceded only three goals during 14 appearances, helping South Korea qualify for the 2022 FIFA World Cup.

 In 2022, Kim participated in the World Cup as the first-choice goalkeeper for the first time.
 During the group stage, he was criticised for failing to block any of Ghana's three shots on target, but proved his abilities by conceding only one goal against Uruguay and Portugal.
 He met Brazilian forwards in the round of 16, and struggled to defend against them in a 4–1 defeat.

+Kim was named in the national team for the 2023 AFC Asian Cup.
+He played against Bahrain in South Korea's first match, but was absent from the rest of the Asian Cup matches due to a cruciate ligament injury.